 Yes your house may not appeal to the whole community but who cares… you’ll love it and that’s all that matters – right?
-The most interesting interiors and best spaces tell a story, they’re meaningful to you and that’s what makes a beautiful and intriguing home.
+The most interesting interiors and best spaces tell a story, they’re meaningful to you and that’s what makes a beautiful intriguing home.

-Start with what you love
+Start with what you love – the first step to interesting interiors

 Same, same, but different

-“What if I have gun metal finishes in my bathroom, do I need the same in my kitchen?”… No!
-It’s the same reason, this is a different space.
-It’s even ok to have different finishes in the same bathroom for example, make all the shower hardware brass and the vanity hardware black.
+“I have gun metal finishes in my bathroom, do I need to do the same in my kitchen?”… Again, no. It’s the same reason – this is a different space.
+In fact, it’s even ok to have different finishes in the same bathroom for example, make all the shower hardware brass and the vanity hardware black.
+It can look amazing.

 Take some risks

-Don’t shy away from making bold design choices, striking wallpaper, an unexpected splash of colour, or a piece of furniture in an unconventional shape.
+Don’t shy away from making bold design choices, try striking wallpaper, an unexpected splash of colour, or a piece of furniture in an unconventional shape.

 50 shades of grey